bunkerity/bunkerweb/docs/quickstart-guide.md

 		   bunkerity/bunkerweb:1.4.3
 	```

-	Once BunkerWeb and autoconf are ready, you can now create the PHP-FPM service, mount the application folder inside the container and configure it using specific labels :
+	Once BunkerWeb and autoconf are ready, you will be able to create the PHP-FPM service, mount the application folder inside the container and configure it using specific labels :
 	```shell
 	docker service create \
 	       --name myphp \